imzqqq/chat/website/spec/content/client-server-api/modules/server_acls.md

 {{% /boxes/note %}}

 {{% boxes/note %}}
-CIDR notation is not supported for IP addresses because Chat does not encourage the use of IPs for identifying servers.
+CIDR notation is not supported for IP addresses because Matrix does not encourage the use of IPs for identifying servers.
 Instead, a blanket `allow_ip_literals` is provided to cover banning them.
 {{% /boxes/note %}}